-A RACE-WINNING FORMULA FOR YOUR CAR
+A race-winning formula for your car

 Formula 1 is regarded as the pinnacle of motorsport and the ultimate proving ground for race teams, engine manufacturers and technology partners.
 Beyond the racing track, the 10-month season also serves as a test bed for new technologies and blends that are being considered for consumer production.

-A leader in oil and gas, ExxonMobil has been partnering the Aston Martin Red Bull Racing team since 2017 to develop and supply high-performance race fuel and lubricants, and provide the team with full-time laboratory and trackside engineering support.
+A leader in oil and gas since 1950, ExxonMobil has been partnering the Aston Martin Red Bull Racing team since 2017 to develop and supply high-performance race fuel and lubricants, and provide the team with full-time laboratory and trackside engineering support.

-This synergistic partnership has been one of the ingredients in the success of lead driver Max Verstappen, who has since won six Grand Prix’s since 2016.
+This synergistic partnership has been one of the ingredients in the success of lead driver Max Verstappen, who has since won seven Grand Prix’s since 2016.

 Verstappen’s newest team member, Mr Alexander Albon, has attributed the great start to his career with the Aston Martin Red Bull Racing team to the support and partnership with ExxonMobil.